-- The Six Essential Books that Every Product Manager Should Read
+You can also explore Product Management Books on Mind the product and The Six Essential Books that Every Product Manager Should Read.

-To get started, here are some examples of things you could tackle:
+To get started, here are 6 examples of things you can do:

 - Work out a problem someone you know has with their business: Are they having low recurrence on their cupcakes business?
 Is your dog-walker friend not getting enough work?